lexioliveira/WeSplit/README.md

 # WeSplit

-Um aplicativo SwiftUI para calcular gorjetas e dividir contas entre pessoas.
+A SwiftUI app for calculating tips and splitting bills between people.

-## Funcionalidades
+## Features

-- ✅ Calculadora de gorjetas
-- ✅ Divisão automática da conta entre pessoas
+- ✅ Tip calculator
-- ✅ Suporte a diferentes moedas (baseado na localização do usuário)
+- ✅ Automatic bill splitting between people
+- ✅ Support for different currencies (based on user's location)
-- ✅ Interface intuitiva com formulários SwiftUI
+- ✅ Intuitive interface with SwiftUI forms
-- ✅ Teclado numérico para entrada de valores
+- ✅ Numeric keyboard for value input
-- ✅ Navegação com título centralizado
+- ✅ Navigation with centered title

-## Tecnologias Utilizadas
+## Technologies Used

-- **SwiftUI** - Framework de interface do usuário
+- **SwiftUI** - User interface framework
-- **Swift** - Linguagem de programação
+- **Swift** - Programming language
-- **iOS 15.0+** - Versão mínima suportada
+- **iOS 15.0+** - Minimum supported version

-## Como usar

-1. Digite o valor da conta
-2. Selecione o número de pessoas
-3. Escolha a porcentagem da gorjeta
-4. O aplicativo calculará automaticamente:
+## How to use

+1. Enter the bill amount
+2. Select the number of people
+3. Choose the tip percentage
+4. The app will automatically calculate:
-   - Valor total (conta + gorjeta)
+   - Total amount (bill + tip)
-   - Valor por pessoa

-## Capturas de Tela

-*Adicione capturas de tela do aplicativo aqui*
+   - Amount per person

-## Instalação
+## Installation

-1. Clone o repositório
+1. Clone the repository
-2. Abra o arquivo `WeSplit.xcodeproj` no Xcode
+2. Open the `WeSplit.xcodeproj` file in Xcode
-3. Execute o projeto no simulador ou dispositivo iOS
+3. Run the project on simulator or iOS device

-## Desenvolvido por
+## Developed by

 Lexi Oliveira

-## Data de Criação

-19 de Agosto de 2025
+## Creation Date

+August 19, 2025